Hoogly/hoogly.github.io/src/content/blog/leadership-without-trust-is-just-management.md

 When someone tells you the truth, listen like it matters.
 Because it does.

-If you’d like to discuss this further, feel free to lock in a time via [Mohit’s calendar.](https://calendly.com/hoogly/mohit-midha)
+If you’d like to discuss this further, feel free to [lock in a time with us.](https://calendly.com/hoogly/30min)